Who We Are

-Childhood obesity and inactivity has grown at an alarming rate and now affects more than 30 percent of children, making it the most common chronic disease of childhood.
+The inactivity and obesity epidemic now affects more than 30 percent of children, making it the most common chronic disease of childhood.

 The age of 6 is when sociocultural factors start influencing body dissatisfaction, leading to pervasive negative body esteem.

-Experts believe schools are a key setting for efforts to prevent childhood obesity.
+Experts believe schools are a key setting for efforts to increase daily physical activity and prevent childhood obesity.

-Taking a unique approach to prevent, reduce, and reverse childhood obesity amongst school age children, we make fitness opportunities available in schools and empower kids to achieve a healthy lifestyle they can maintain.
+Taking a unique approach to prevent, reduce, and reverse childhood obesity and inactivity amongst school-age children, we make fitness opportunities available in schools and empower kids to set big goals, achieve them through daily physical activity, and achieve a healthy, active lifestyle they can maintain for life.

-Our unique Signature Incentives celebrate and unify all students.
-Every year, our milestone tracking t-shirt color changes.
-No matter where the students are, their shirt will match those of every 100 Mile Club participant that year.
+Our unique incentive packages celebrate and unify all students.
+Every year, our MILEstone tracking t-shirt color changes across the country.
+No matter where students are, their 100 Mile Club shirt, sticker, gold medal, and more will match those of every participant that year, creating team spirit nationwide!

 from the blogs